testium-driver-wd

 Sets the current window’s size in pixels.

-// Window has resized to a much smaller screen
+// Resize window to a much smaller screen

 Evaluate